SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 <img src="../images/LabLogo.png" width="200" style="float: right"/>

-Do you find yourself feeling over-whelmed in noisy or busy environments?
+Do you or someone you are close with feel over-whelmed in noisy or busy environments?
 Find certain images or sounds repulsive or painful to look at?
 Or miss important information, even when you are focusing really hard?
 Have you noticed these behaviors happening more frequently since an event or trauma?

 <p><button class="button" style="float: right">
  <p style='margin-top:1em; text-align:center'>